The planetary nebula Abell 48 and its [WN] nucleus: The nature of Abell 48

-As a precursor to any discussion on the evolutionary implications of the [WN] class, it is crucially important to try to properly compile and assess all the observational evidence pertaining to Abell~48 so that its status as a true PN or a circumstellar ring nebula around a massive star can be made clear.
+As a precursor to any discussion on the evolutionary implications of the [WN] class, it is important to try to properly assess all the observational evidence for Abell~48 so that its status as a true PN or a circumstellar nebula around a massive star can be made clear.
 Circumstellar nebulae can be morphologically similar to PNe, and are found around several types of massive stars (Chu 2003; FP10; Mizuno et al. 2010; Wachter et al. 2010; Gvaramadze, Kniazev \& Fabrika 2010; Boji\v{c}i\'c et al. 2011a).